Why Virat Kohli rates Cristiano Ronaldo above Lionel Messi | Goal.com

 Although he has also confessed his admiration for the Brazilian Ronaldo from the past generation of footballers, Kohli was nothing short of praises for the Juventus star.

 "I saw [Luis] Ronaldo, ‘The Phenomenon’play and was totally blown away by his skill and ability on the ball.
 One of the greatest ever," he said in an interview with FIFA.com.
-"Brazil was amazing to watch.
+"Brazil was amazing to watch," he added.

 "[I have enjoyed watching] Ronaldo, Ronaldinho, Oliver Kahn, Luka Modric, [Andres] Iniesta, Xavi, Messi and Cristiano Ronaldo.
 For me, Cristiano is above everyone else.
 His commitment and work ethic is unmatched.
 He wants it that bad – you can see it every game," Kohli continued.